Subtle point about approach moves

 Black a, a potentially good empty triangle, can have an advantage here.
 If Black plays b or c White may play an immediate kikashi at a.
 Supposing Black wants to maintain the attack on the white group, Black will answer (at c or b respectively), and then Black has some shortage of liberties here (involving a corner ko).

 There is this small but perceptible change if is played this way.
 After as an approach move, captures three stones but only makes one eye.
-So only makes a half eye.
+So only makes a half eye (actually a three-quarter-eye, given the threat of a second eye).
 This has some effect on the fighting around the point x.

 On the other side of the argument, you could say that playing Black c in the first diagram tempts White into a small endgame loss (White at b then probably costs points).